Built by Metorial, the integration platform for agentic AI.

 • Manage calendar events

-• Check availability conflicts
+• Check calendar availability

 Google Calendar MCP Server